101st Air Refueling Wing participates in RED FLAG-Alaska 24-2

-A U.S. Air Force KC-135 Stratotanker aircrew from the 101st Air Refueling Wing, Maine Air National Guard, conducts aerial refueling with fighter aircraft participating in RED FLAG-Alaska 24-2 in Alaska, June 7, 2024.
+A U.S. Air Force KC-135 Stratotanker aircrew from the 101st Air Refueling Wing, Maine Air National Guard, conducts aerial refueling with fighter aircraft participating in RED FLAG-Alaska 24-2 in Alaska, June 12, 2024.
 RED FLAG-Alaska offers unique opportunities to integrate various U.S. and allied forces into joint, coalition, and multilateral training from simulated forward operating bases.
-(U.S. Air Force video by Master Sgt.
+(U.S. Air Force photo by Master Sgt.
 Corban Lundborg)

 |Date Taken: